Nekolike/Mappy/README.md

 ![Image of Category + Keyword options](images/Mappy_CategoriesChosen.PNG)

 Step 6: You can either choose any name for your search-criteria you want or choose a map from the drop-down-list.
 Inputting the Map name yourself will also work.
 Any word will work but keep it "searchable" for your map stash, otherwise it will be a useless button.
 After inputting your word click "Add" to add it to the Mappy-Window.
-(Very important: Don't choose any word twice.
-It will mess up the layout in the Mappy-Window)

-Step 7: Once you are done with your categories and search-words, close the Config-Window.
-(It can't be accessed at any point later on, so set up your environment wisely.
-Will be patched in later versions)
+Step 7: Once you are done with your categories and search-words, close the Config-Window or press "Save Keywords" to save your overlay.
+The "Mappy"-Window will shortly reload.

 Step 8: Choose a place for your Mappy-Window and lock it with the "Lock Menu"-button.
 (You have to lock it in order for your buttons to work!)
 You can unlock and move it anywhere else if your place of choice doesn't please you.